tolvumadur/Reverse-Engineering-Class/Spring24/Assignments/Assignment0.md

 ## System Setup

 Start with a Unix-based OS like Linux or MacOS.
 If you usually use a Windows machine, you will need to enable dual booting.
 If you don't want to lose secure boot or Bitlocker, you can also create a live flash drive with persistent storage to boot your laptop into Linux.
 You can give yourself more hard drive space by shrinking your main C: drive volume and creating some blank space that can be formatted into another filesystem.

+### Hardware Assistance

+If you experience hardware challenges, we can also look into getting you set up on an ESXI machine available thanks to generous support from Fordham University, the NSA, and the NSF.
+Talk to Dr. Reynolds to get an account set up.
+Also talk to the COG staff to get a VMWare student license to connect to your account on our ESXi server.

+### Getting a Windows 11 VM

 Install a type-2 hypervisor of your choice.
-We suggest (and will support) VirtualBox.

-Download a Windows 10 ISO [here](https://www.microsoft.com/en-us/software-download/windows10).
+If you want to use VMWare tooling, contact the COG staff to get a student account.

+Download a Windows 11 ISO [here](https://www.microsoft.com/en-us/software-download/windows11).
+Use it to create a new virtual machine and install the OS.
+Create a local-authentication account, rather than using a Microsoft account.
+Tell Windows you will add a license key later.

-If you are on a Windows machine, you might find it easier to change your HTTP User-Agent to avoid needing to use the Microsoft download tool.
-For example, you can emulate an Android device in Chrome's developer console and get the regular download page.
+*If you downloading from a Windows machine, you might find it easier to change your HTTP User-Agent to avoid needing to use the Microsoft download tool.
+For example, you can emulate an Android device in Chrome's developer console and get the regular download page.*

-## Removing Networking Capabilities

-Use your hypervisor's menus to remove all network adapters for the virtual machine.

 ## Virtual Machine Snapshots

 Before you begin any reverse engineering work, I recommend taking a [snapshot](https://www.pugetsystems.com/support/guides/virtualbox-4-using-snapshots-1914/) of your virtual machine.
 Then you can revert back to that snapshot where no malware has ever been run on the system.
-Snapshots are large, however, so you should be strategic about when you use them--especially if you have limited hard drive space.
+Snapshots can be large, however, so you should be strategic about when you use them--especially if you have limited hard drive space.

+## Disabling Windows Defender

+*These instructions were tested with Windows 11 23H2*

+Once upon a time, it was important to have an antivirus system on your Windows machines.
+However, Windows Defender has grown to be quite effective in detecting and removing malware.
+So effective, in fact, that when you load in malware to analyze in this class it will often be quarantined and deleted within a few seconds.
+Your first job is to disable it.

+### Motivation

+Windows 11 does not want you to remove Windows Defender, or turn it off.
+You are working at a disadvantage in Windows because you won't have the level of control you might be used to with a root account on *NIX systems.

+Windows defender is a complex distributed system, built of many interoperating components.
+It can be temporarily be turned off quite easily, but getting it off long-term is quite difficult.
+Some of these components are designed to detect and block malware when it tries to disable Windows Defender.
+If you think about it, we are doing exactly what malware would want to do!

+### Disabling Windows Defender

+## Removing Networking Capabilities

+Use your hypervisor's menus to remove all network connectivity for the virtual machine.
+Take a snapshot.

 ## What to turn in and how